 - Spot endemic wildlife, like spider monkeys or ocelots

-- Head underground to see the Mayan world of Xibalaba
+- Head underground to see the Maya world of Xibalba

-- Visit the ancient Mayan archaeological ruins of Coba
+- Visit the ancient Maya archaeological ruins of Cobá

-Day 1: Arrival in Cancun, Transfer to TulumWelcome to the Mexican Caribbean!
-Upon your arrival at Cancun’s airport, you'll meet your driver to be transferred to your hotel in Tulum.
+Day 1: Arrive in Cancún, Transfer to TulumWelcome to the Mexican Caribbean!
+Upon your arrival at Cancún's airport, you'll meet your driver to be transferred to your hotel in Tulum.

 You will be assigned a bicycle and start cycling through the charming town of Chemuyil.
-There you will continue your bike tour to visit 3 different cenotes of different shapes and sizes.
-You will start with a cenote known locally as La Cuevita; an enclosed cenote where your guide will tell you anecdotes and stories of the place.
+There you will continue your bike tour to visit three different cenotes of different shapes and sizes.
+You will start with a cenote known locally as La Cuevita, an enclosed cenote where your guide will tell you anecdotes and stories of the place.

-This old Mayan city sits in the middle of a mangrove ecosystem, on a cliff facing the Caribbean Sea.
+This old Maya city sits in the middle of a mangrove ecosystem on a cliff facing the Caribbean Sea.
 You'll find spectacular views from the site of both the surrounding forest, as well as the open water.
 From the archaeological site, you'll have access to the Playa Ruinas (Ruins Beach).
-After spending some time exploring the ruins, head down to the water for some sun wand water to round out your visit.
+After spending some time exploring the ruins, head down to the water for some sun and water to round out your visit.

 As you make your way through the caves, your guide will explain the history of the features and formations of this marvelous geological library.